How to Relieve Tight Hips at Home

 TFL trigger point and pain referral areas.

-Follow SMR with a static hip flexor stretch then an opposing muscle activation exercise – this case hip extensor, glute maximus.
+Follow SMR with a static hip flexor stretch, then an opposing muscle activation exercise – this case, hip extensor, glute maximus.

 The Psoas